-- A brief summary of the paper and technical approach; - A brief summary of your own review (e.g. identify the key strength and weakness); - Discussion of the assumptions made in the paper; - Questions the paper raises for you and the community; - Strengths and weaknesses of the paper (you should make sure to quantify these, for instance, "a minor weakness of this paper is" or "a significant strength"); - Constructive feedback (e.g. areas to be expanded or improved); - Analysis of the related work and its completeness (or lack of); - Comments on the quality of the organization, writing style, and grammar; - Would you recommend this article for publication.
+- A brief summary of the paper and technical approach; - A brief summary of your review (e.g. identify the key strength and weakness of the article.
+This is not a summary of how you did in reading it, it is a summary for an "editor" reading your review.); - Discussion of the assumptions made in the paper; - Questions the paper raises for you and the community; - Strengths and weaknesses of the paper (you should make sure to quantify these, for instance, "a minor weakness of this paper is" or "a significant strength"); - Constructive feedback (e.g. areas to be expanded or improved); - Analysis of the related work and its completeness (or lack of); - Comments on the quality of the organization, writing style, and grammar; - Would you recommend this article for publication.